yohn-dezmon/udemy-react-2024/javascript-review/passenger-counter-app/notes.md

 Javascript functions:

 - function functionName() { }
-- I think javascript uses CamelCase by default...
+- javascript uses CamelCase by default...

 for loops in javascript: